DemocracyClub/aggregator-api/docs/new-development-deployment.md

 * TLS wildcards can't be ignored.
 A certificate for `*.foo.com` can't protect `foo.com`.
 * If there are multiple certificates which could protect your deployment, then in the development environment it doesn't really matter which one you use.
 Another user can't delete a certificate while your deployment is using it so, apart from administrative tidyness, choosing any valid certificate is ok.

-If there's no valid certificate for your FQDN, but you believe there should be **double-check that you're looking at the us-east-1 region**.
+If there's no valid certificate for your FQDN, but you believe there should be, **double-check that you're looking at the us-east-1 region**.
 Certificates only exist in a single region: the one in which they were created.

 If there's *still* no valid certificate for your FQDN, you can create one.
 [Follow this guidance](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html#request-public-console), and choose "DNS validation" when asked.
 So long as you're in the same AWS account that owns the domain you created, above, you can use the ACM UI -- after creation and during the certificate's "Validation" step -- to "Create record in Route 53".